azev77/azev77.github.io/_pages/Math_in_MD.md

 You know Julia's syntax, but not how to turn your function into a package.

 ## Using a template

-First, you need a package template.
-In Julia REPL, type `]` and then `add PkgTemplates`.
-It will install the package that provides you with templates.

 It also requires you to have `user.name`, `user.email` and `github.user` set in `.gitconfig`.
 If those are missing, you can add them like `git config --global user.name "username"`, executed in your shell.